 - Address: +604 966 7789 (Langkawi Tourist Information Centre)

 Also known as Eagle Square, Dataran Lang is one of Langkawi’s best known manmade attractions, a large sculpture of an eagle poised to take flight.
 A sight that greets visitors to the island via ferry, the 12 metre-tall statue is one of the island’s most instantly recognizable monuments.
 Located at the southeast corner of Pulau Langkawi, besides offering beautiful views of Kuah Bay, Dataran Lang has beautiful miniature fountains, terraces and bridges, making it the ideal place for those postcard-perfect holiday photos.
-The square is a good place to watch ferries ply across the harbour but plan a trip here early in the morning or late in the evening when the sun is at its least intense.
-Read More...
+The square is a good place to watch ferries ply across the harbour but plan a trip here early in the morning or late in the evening when Read More...

 - Opening Hours: 24 hours daily

 - Tel: +604 966 7789 (Langkawi Tourist Information Centre)